Zeke-OS/zeke/doc/new/rcu.md

 RCU - Read Copy Update
 ======================

-<span data-acronym-label="rcu" data-acronym-form="singular+full">rcu</span>
-is a low overhead synchronization method mainly used for synchronization between multiple readers and rarely occuring writers.
-<span data-acronym-label="rcu" data-acronym-form="singular+abbrv">rcu</span>
-can be considered to be a lightweight versioning system for data structures that allows readers to access the old version of the data as long as they hold a reference to the old data, while new readers will get a pointer to the new version.
+RCU is a low overhead synchronization method mainly used for synchronization between multiple readers and rarely occuring writers.
+RCU can be considered to be a lightweight versioning system for data structures that allows readers to access the old version of the data as long as they hold a reference to the old data, while new readers will get a pointer to the new version.

-The
-<span data-acronym-label="rcu" data-acronym-form="singular+abbrv">rcu</span>
-implementation supports only single writer and multiple readers by itself but the user may use other synchronization methods to allow multiple writers.
-Unlike traditional implementations the
+The RCU implementation supports only single writer and multiple readers by itself but the user may use other synchronization methods to allow multiple writers.
+Unlike traditional implementations the RCU implentation in Zeke allows interrupts and sleeping on both sides.
+Instead of relying on time-based grace periods the RCU state is changed only when necessary due to a write synchronization.
-<span data-acronym-label="rcu" data-acronym-form="singular+abbrv">rcu</span>
-implentation in Zeke allows interrupts and sleeping on both sides.
-Instead of relying on time-based grace periods the
-<span data-acronym-label="rcu" data-acronym-form="singular+abbrv">rcu</span>
-state is changed only when necessary due to a write synchronization.
 The implementation also supports timer based reclamation of resources similar to the traditional callback API.
 In practice the algorithm is based on atomically accessed clock variable and two counters.

 Before going any further with describing the implementation, let’s define the terminology and function names used in this chapter